Providing Foodstuffs and Cash Loans to Improve Smallholder Farming in Zambia

 Overall, increasing access to credit during the lean season helped farming households allocate labor more efficiently, leading to improvements in productivity and well-being.

-Take-up and repayment: Households had high demand for both cash and maize loans.
-The take-up rate among eligible farmers was 99 percent in the first year, and 98 percent in the second year.
-The repayment rate was 94 percent for both types of loans the first year, and 80 percent in the second.
-High take-up and repayment rates suggest that farmers were not only interested in seasonal loans, but were also willing and generally able to repay them with interest.
-The decline in second year repayment rates was mainly driven by volatile rainfall patterns and lower overall agricultural output in 2015.
+Take-up and repayment: Households had high demand for both cash and maize loans; 99 percent of farmers offered the loans took them up in the first year and 98 percent in the second year.
+Similarly, the repayment rate was 94 percent for both types of loans the first year, and 80 percent in the second.
+High take-up and repayment suggest that farmers were not only interested in seasonal loans, but were also willing and generally able to repay them with interest.
+Researchers speculate that the decline in second year repayment rates may have been driven by volatile rainfall patterns and lower overall agricultural output in 2015.

-Labor supply and wages: Households that had access to a loan during the lean season were 10 percent less likely to do any casual labor, and sold 1.14 fewer hours (a 24 percent decrease) of casual labor per week during the hungry season on average.
-They also spent more time working in their own fields: hours of family labor invested on-farm increased by about 4.9 additional hours (10.6 percent) per week, on average.
-As a result of the reduced supply of casual laborers and increase in hiring, daily earnings (wages) increased by 9 to 16 percent in loan villages.
+Labor supply and wages: Households that had access to a loan in the first year were 4.8 percentage points (14 percent) less likely to do any casual, off-farm labor, and sold 1.14 fewer hours (a 24 percent decrease) of casual labor per week during the lean season on average.
+Household members also spent more time working in their own fields: family labor invested on the farm increased by about 4.9 additional hours (10.6 percent) per week, on average.
+As a result of the reduced supply of casual laborers and increase in hiring, daily wages increased by 17 to 19 percent in loan villages in year one.

-The results of this study suggest that offering even relatively small loans during the lean season can increase well-being and agricultural output; larger loans would be needed to finance fertilizer or other more expensive agricultural inputs.
-The biggest positive effects were seen among households with the lowest available resources (grain and cash savings) at baseline, consistent with a reduction in inequality and a more efficient allocation of labor across farms.
-The policy implications extend beyond seasonal credit; similar improvements might be achieved with improved saving mechanisms or better storage technologies that also alleviate seasonal liquidity constraints and decrease reliance on family labor.
+The results of this study suggest that offering farmers even small loans during the lean season can improve food security, increase wages, and raise agricultural output through a lower dependence on piecewise labor.
+The largest effects were seen among households with the lowest available resources (grain and cash savings) at baseline, consistent with a reduction in inequality and a more efficient allocation of labor across farms.
+Similar improvements might be achieved with improved saving mechanisms or better storage technologies that also alleviate seasonal liquidity constraints and decrease reliance on family labor.